hamidr/HandyRwSlick/README.md

 ```
 And you can use the queries with `userRepo.findBy(1).runQuery` in order to run the database action and
 it will either is going to get complete or will return an error which has the reason and the line it was caused.

+# A note about this project:
+I haven't touched a single line of this library in years!
+Obviously, Today I'd write it in a different way or I'd might not even write it at all.
+It served its purpose and now I just have it in my resume!
+Doesn't mean I am proud of it.

 # License
 MIT - credit to Snapptrip.com